Alibaba's AliExpress warns of possible coronavirus delays

 "Some shipping and logistics are experiencing longer waiting times for processing orders," it said in a Facebook post.
 Unlike Alibaba's Tmall or Taobao, which target the domestic market, AliExpress primarily caters to international buyers.

-Alibaba is pushing outside of China through units like AliExpress to compensate for slowing economic growth at home and rising competition from the likes of JD.com.
-Launched in 2010, AliExpress is particularly popular in Russia, the United States, Brazil, Spain and France selling items like jeans for $12.41 and wireless headphones for $6.64.
-It had more than 79 million annual active consumers for the 12 months ended Aug.
+Alibaba is pushing outside of China through divisions such as AliExpress to compensate for slowing economic growth at home and rising competition from the likes of JD.com.
+Launched in 2010, AliExpress is particularly popular in Russia, the United States, Brazil, Spain and France, selling items such as jeans for $12.41 and wireless headphones for $6.64.
+It had more than 79 million annual active consumers in the year ending Aug.
 31, 2019, according to Alibaba's website.

-Customers complained on Tuesday that orders were not only taking a long time to arrive but instead of being cancelled and refunded were being automatically renewed.
-"It doesn't inspire confidence that they renew your order forever and you can't stop it," said Monika Hendry, originally from Poland and now living in Hong Kong who spent around $10 on a mobile phone holder on Jan.
+Customers complained on Tuesday that orders were not only taking a long time to arrive but were being automatically renewed, instead of being cancelled and refunded.
+"It doesn't inspire confidence that they renew your order forever and you can't stop it," said Monika Hendry, originally from Poland and now living in Hong Kong, who spent about $10 on a mobile phone holder on Jan.
 17 on the site.

 "The only answer AliExpress provides is to contact the seller directly if you have any problems but the seller is not responding and then you are stuck.
 You have absolutely no recourse," she said.
 "It's a total waste of time."
-AliExpress did not immediately respond to questions about customer complaints.
+AliExpress said on Tuesday it was constantly monitoring the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)